sukykaur/AzureBlueprintDW/overview.md

 ### Logging and Audit
 [Operations Management Suite (OMS)](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
 The OMS [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
-- **Activity Logs**: [Activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into the operations that were performed on resources in a subscription.
+- **Activity Logs**: [Activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 - **Diagnostic Logs**: [Diagnostic logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
 These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
 - **Firewall Logs**: The Application Gateway provides full diagnostic and access logs.
-Firewall logs are available for Application Gateway resources that have WAF enabled.
+Firewall logs are available for WAF-enabled Application Gateway resources.
 - **Log Archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
 These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.

 Additionally, the following OMS solutions are included as a part of this architecture: